ChrstphrHll/npc_gen/students/Yan Sorsasta.md

   int: 11
   str: 15
   wis: 8
-track: Diplomacy
-trait: Thinking is for other people.
-I prefer action.
-trait1: Adventurous
-trait2: Pretentious
 year: 2
+guild: Burk
+partyID: 93
 ---
 # Yan Sorsasta
 ---
 ### Description
 - 2nd year Dwarf Barbarian in Burk
-- wavy auburn hair that's loose around the shoulders, Blue eyes, and Pale skin
+- wavy auburn hair that's loose around the shoulders, Amber eyes, and Pale skin
 - Is Adventurous and Pretentious, and has Reciprocity as their ideal

 ### Organizations